llpeterson/scaling/global.md

 number was assigned, so IPng is now known as IPv6.
 Note that the version of IP discussed so far in this chapter is version 4 (IPv4).
-The apparent discontinuity in numbering is the result of version number 5 being used for an experimental protocol some years ago.
+The apparent discontinuity in numbering is the result of version number 5 being used for an experimental protocol many years ago.

 The significance of changing to a new version of IP caused a snowball effect.
 The general feeling among network designers was that if you are